-Sagebrush lookout, at 7147 feet, has long since been an important lookout on the Forest.
+Sagebrush lookout, at 7,147 feet, has long since been an important lookout in the Forest.
 On the 1918 map, Sagebrush was indicated as a lookout and it has been such ever since.

-The residence was built in the early 1920’s and is the oldest mckout building still standing on the forest.
+The residence was built in the early 1920s and is the oldest lookout building still standing in the Forest.
 It was condemned in the rarest inventory of 1975 which claimed that the building “has deteriorated beyond the point of rehabilitation . . .
 It is a pitiable place in which to house an employee.”
 The report concludes, saying, “This building is an eyesore and a safety hazard.
 If we are going to continue to man it, we should get it replaced as quickly as possible.”

 In its inventory of the new River of No Return Wilderness Area, the Wilderness Planning Team has decided that the Sagebrush lookout building is a historic landmark both in construction and age, and they indicated that the current plan is to rebuild Sagebrush and continue to man it.